mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 to help ensure the game is played fairly.
 When laying out the ground rules, players who argue from the veil of ignorance don't know beforehand who will bring the coin, who will flip the coin, who will win if the coin lands on heads, and so on.
-This lack of information makes rules aimed at ensuring fairness less controversial.
-If neither party knows who's responsible for bringing the coin, both parties should be willing to agree to rules against biased coins.
+This lack of information makes means that both parties should be more willing to agree to rules prohibiting biased coins.

-While we can certainly apply the veil of ignorance to scenarios that can be modeled with probability, what makes the idea powerful is that it can be applied even when probabilistic models fail.
+What makes this idea powerful is that it can be applied even when probabilistic models fail.
 In fact, the veil of ignorance may be even *more* helpful in these scenarios.
 Rawls notes that

 > The veil of ignorance implies that the parties have no basis for knowing or
 > estimating whether the persons they represent affirm a majority or a minority